-The Council's statements are prepared in accordance with accounting principles generally accepted (GAAP) in United States of America as applicable governmental entities.
-The Governmental Accounting Standards Board (GASB) is responsible for establishing GAAP for state and local governments through pronouncements (Statements and Interpretations). required follow Governments are also to pronouncements of the Financial Accounting Standards Board (FASB) issued through November 30, 1989 (when applicable) that do not conflict with or contradict GASB pronouncements.
+The Council's statements are prepared in accordance with the accounting principles generally accepted (GAAP) in the United States of America as applicable to governmental entities.
+The The Governmental Accounting Standards Board (GASB) is responsible for establishing GAAP for state and local governments through its pronouncements (Statements and Interpretations).
+Governments are also required to follow the pronouncements of the Financial Accounting Standards Board (FASB) issued through November 30, 1989 (when applicable) that do not conflict with or contradict GASB pronouncements.

-The council has the option to apply FASB pronouncements issued after that date to its business-type activities and enterprise funds; however, the Council has chosen not to do so because it does not have any business-type activities or enterprise funds.
+The Council has the option to appy FASB pronouncements issued after that date to its businesstype activities and enterprise funds; however, the Council has chosen not to do so because it does not have any business-type activities or enterprise funds.
 The more significant accounting policies established in GAAP and used by the Council are discussed below.